-We are currently living in an IP dependent world.
+We are currently living in an IP dependent world where IPAM (IP Address Management) has become an inevitable part of network management.
 Within the span of two short decades, IP has become the lingua franca of virtually all interconnected technology.
 Network growth and complexity is skyrocketing.
-Before the explosion of IP-connected devices, networks typically grew with the number of connected users.
+Before the explosion of IP-connected devices, IPAM network typically grew with the number of connected users.
 However, now networks must scale three to five times for each employee based on the number of IP devices we use to do our work.
 This means the challenge of managing and securing endpoints has also become much arduous.Without a doubt, the synergy that comes from greater connectivity also creates greater challenges if you’re an IT or security manager.

-IP Address Management (IPAM) refers to a method of planning, tracking and managing the information associated with a network's Internet Protocol address space.
-With IPAM software, administrators can ensure that the inventory of assignable IP addresses remains current and sufficient.
+IP Address Management (IPAM) refers to a method of IP scanning, IP address tracking and managing the information associated with a network's Internet Protocol address space and IPAM system.
+With IPAM software and IP tools, administrators can ensure that the inventory of assignable IP addresses remains current and sufficient with advanced IP tools and IPAM services.
 IPAM simplifies and automates the administration of many tasks involved in IP space management, including writing DNS records and configuring DHCP settings.
-Additional functionality, such as controlling reservations in DHCP as well as other data aggregation and reporting capability, is also common.
+Additional functionality, such as controlling reservations in DHCP as well as other data aggregation and reporting capability, is also common with network IPAM.

 There are five main reasons why IPAM server is necessary for an organization: